AmyB173/aimfor9-mathsGCSE/README.md

 - (A) as a user, I want an assessment of what I do and do not know
 - (B) as a user, I want to be directed to specific resources that I can > use to revise based on where I'm currently at
-- (C) as a user, I want to be able to return to the website to see if > I've improved after doing the recommended work
+- (C) as a user, I want to be able to return to the website to see if > I've improved after doing the recommended work (later removed to make scope more manageable)
 - (D) as a user, I want to be able to skip topics that I already know so I don't waste time completing those questions
 - (E) as a user, I want to be able to return to my results at a later date